PeteC/petec.github.io/source/_posts/2013-07-21-interactive-transitions.markdown

 ## Summary

 Hopefully this post and the example project will help you to understand the steps needed to create your own custom transitions and interactions.
-A sample project is available on Github <ADD_GITHUB_URL>.
+A sample Xcode project is available on <a href="https://bitbucket.org/PeteC/transitionexample">Bitbucket</a>.